PaulKinlan/paul.kinlan.me/content/2015-09-11-future-of-web-on-mobile.markdown

 {{% slide 82 "Just store data in the Cache" %}}

-The code is almost exactly the same as before, but now we cach the data in the Cache.
+The code is almost exactly the same as before, but now we cache the data in the Cache.

 The great thing here is that now it is cached, if we have logic in `onfetch` we can make sure the correct data is returned to the user.